This video outlines a key component to water heater maintenance that is often overlooked, the expansion tank.

 Do you need one?

-You need an expansion tank if you are on a water system with a back-flow preventer (a one way valve).
-If you are on city water and do not have a back-flow preventer you probably do not need an expansion tank.
+You need an expansion tank, if you are on a water system with a back-flow preventer (a one way valve).
+If you are on city water and do not have a back-flow preventer, you probably do not need an expansion tank.
 The city water system can absorb the expansion.
 Same with a well system.

-Water Heater Maintenance on your expansion tank
+Water heater maintenance on your expansion tank

 Your expansion tank will have an outlet to connect up a pressure gauge.
 You can test the pressure at this port.
 It should match what your water pressure is set for.
 Watch the video for more details.

-What problems you may have when your expansion tank fails?
+Problems when your expansion tank fails